Power BI vs Manufacturing Analytics

 Manufacturers are looking at their data closer than ever before.
 The accuracy, volume, and context have never been more valuable.
 Data has the ability to transform the businesses of almost every discrete manufacturer.
 Having the right data on production processes is the most effective way to reduce downtime and increase throughput.
 So needless to say, manufacturers are looking for solutions that help them acquire and contextualize this data.

-Many companies look at Manufacturing Analytics applications and believe that Power BI, or other business intelligence software, are nearly identical.
+Many companies look at manufacturing analytics applications and believe that Power BI, or other business intelligence software such as Tableau, are nearly identical.
 The truth is that they are slightly different.
 It is true that there is some overlap between the visualization capabilities of a traditional manufacturing analytics application and classical business intelligence, but they both are suited for totally different goals.

 A true manufacturing analytics application must do the following: